 No Phone Call Email

-One tactic that some sales people employ is to use an email in place of a cold call over the phone.
-This email will typically have some sort of call to action and that could be getting agreement to meet, getting the recipient to agree to attend and event, get the recipient to download or sign up for something, etc.
+One tactic that some salespeople employ is to use an email in place of a cold call over the phone.
+This email will typically have some sort of call to action and that could be getting agreement to meet, getting the recipient to agree to attend an event, getting the recipient to download or sign up for something, etc.

-One of the main pros to this approach is that it is very cost effective.
-You can send a large number of emails very easily with a very low cost per email.
+One of the main pros of this approach is that it is very cost-effective.
+You can send a large number of emails very easily at a very low cost per email.